hiibolt/KnowledgeBase/pages/Skyscraper Lab Report.md

 		- ### 2.
 Converting to liters per minute
 		  $$1.0*10^7gallons/day*\frac{1day}{24hr}*\frac{1hr}{60mins}*\frac{1m^3}{264gallons}*\frac{1000liters}{1m^3}=26000liters/min$$
 - # Discussion
-  I believe that the area I calculated is relatively accurate, since the numbers are pulled from their website, and the only way to have error would be small portions that could jutt in or out.
+  I believe that the area of the  I calculated is relatively accurate, since the numbers are pulled from their website, and the only way to have error would be small portions that could jutt in or out.

   However, I do have concerns with how the usable area was calculated, as 7/9th (or 14/18ths) is a serious estimate.
 There are many factors, such as breathing room for cubicles and the walkways between them, lounges, etc.